Population from Census 2015 - 68,556

-The purpose of this session is to share two draft land use/road network options that were developed based on input gathered during the landowner workshop and public open house in November 2016.
+The purpose of those sessions was to share two draft land use/road network options that were developed based on input gathered during the landowner workshop and public open house in November 2016.

-Feedback gathered during this event will help the project team identify a preferred land use/road network option for the Plan area.
+Feedback gathered during this event helped the project team identify a preferred land use/road network option for the Plan area.
 The two draft land use/road network options can be viewed here.
-(1.3Mb, PDF)
+(PDF, 1.3Mb)

 Between November and February, the City and ISL hosted several engagement events for area landowners, residents and other stakeholders.
 The purpose of the sessions was to gather feedback that will help inform and shape the creation of the vision, guiding principles and future land use concept for the Plan area.